lundstroem/snibbetracker/res/readme.txt

 effects
 ----------------
 0xx - arpeggio (second tone halfsteps, third tone halfsteps) change speed in settings:Arp xx.
+1xx - arpeggio speed (speed, speed) use one of the values or both multiplied.
 3xx - portamento (speed, speed) uses a single value if other is 0 or a multiplication of both.
 Sets the speed to when new notes will be reached.
 4xx - vibrato (speed, depth).
+8xx - PWM (linear position, oscillator speed) works only on squarewave.
+9xx - stack effects (positivt value activates, 0 eller - turns off.)
+Axx - (left amplitud, right amplitud) can be used for amplitude, pan och turning off a tone.
 Bxx - lowpass sweep down (linear, sweep) Works best on noise channel.
 Choose either linear or sweep.
 Cxx - lowpass sweep up (linear, sweep) Works best on noise channel.
 Choose either linear or sweep.
 Dxx - ends pattern.